 Without moving more than 100 feet in any direction from the nearby highway, Bresnan and Lucas capture the spectacle that transfixed America this past year while remaining entirely apolitical, simply capturing the public’s fascination as people from all walks of life snap photos.
 Shot so precisely that every frame tells a story, “Roadside Attraction” is at once amusing and thought-provoking, and like the duo’s other work, a wonderful celebration and interrogation of American culture.
-Shortly before the film’s premiere at Toronto, they spoke about their year on the festival circuit with both “Roadside Attraction” and “The Rabbit Hunt,” how they collaborate and the thrill of filming on America’s biggest holiday, the Super Bowl.
+Shortly before the film’s premiere at Toronto, they spoke about their year on the festival circuit with both “Roadside Attraction” and “The Rabbit Hunt” [now available on Topic] how they collaborate and the thrill of filming on America’s biggest holiday, the Super Bowl.

 Patrick Bresnan: I’ve been photographing and traversing around Lake Okeechobee for about 20 years because my dad moved down to West Palm Beach in the late ‘90s, so I would go and visit him.
 I love road trips and exploring, so I discovered the Glades area, which is Pahokee and all the little towns around the Southern part of Lake Okeechobee.